SRH Hochschule Berlin

-SRH Berlin University of Applied Sciences (formerly known as OTA Hochschule) is a state-accredited private university in Berlin which is part of SRH Holding.
+SRH Berlin University of Applied Sciences (formerly known as OTA Hochschule) is a private university in Berlin which is part of SRH Holding.
 The university of applied sciences was founded in 2002.
 The introduction of English-speaking academic programmes at Bachelor's and Master's level began in 2006.
 SRH Berlin University of Applied Sciences offers Bachelor's, Master's and MBA programmes in German and English.
 The university of applied sciences is characterised by its international orientation and student body and the various collaborations with partner universities around the globe.
 There are currently more than 2200 students enrolled at the private university.

 Past and present presidents

 Rita Süssmuth, former Federal Minister (1985–1988), President of the German Bundestag (1988–1998) and known for her international comparative educational research, migration and integration, was President of SRH Berlin University of Applied Sciences from 2005 - 2010.
 In 2010 Peter Eichhorn became president and held the office until 2014.
 He was succeeded in October 2014 by the current President of SRH Berlin University of Applied Sciences, Victoria Büsch.